temporalio/snipsync/README.md

-# SnipSync
+# Snipsync

-SnipSync makes sure your documented code snippets are always in sync with your Github repo source files.
+Snipsync makes sure your documented code snippets are always in sync with your Github repo source files.

 ## Prerequisites